nene/nene.github.io/_posts/2022-10-23-not-writing-sql-parser-from-scratch.md

 - Quoting of identifiers and strings.

-So, instead what I want is a Concrete Syntax Tree (CST) which preserves all this detailed syntactic information.
+So, instead what I want is a Concrete Syntax Tree (CST) which preserves all this detailed syntactic information, so my formatter could only change the whitespace and reproduce everything else exactly as it was before.

 I figured that it shouldn't be all that hard to add this extra CST-info to an existing AST-parser.
 After all, the hard part of describing all the